Plan Your Summer Getaway

 Walk in Dickens’ footsteps

 Literary enthusiasts continue to flock to Medway to experience the sights, sounds, people and places that inspired that great Charles Dickens and some of his most famous works.
-Visit his Swiss Writing Chalet in the grounds of Eastgate House, or enjoy a guided walking tour of Rochester, its buildings and its Dickensian connections.
+Enjoy a guided walking tour of Rochester, its buildings and its Dickensian connections.
 Find out more about Dickensian Medway.

 Location, Location, Location